x4sh3s/x4sh3s.github.io/_posts/2022-09-07-divide-and-bypass-amsi.md

 ## Problem?

 With all those differents AMSI bypasses, using .NET related offensive tools become possible again.
-Until those AMSI bypasses got signatures and become detected, and that open a new static analysis bypass/ obfuscation adventures, Which sometimes become so boring and time consuming with a high possibility to not get a good result.
+Until those AMSI bypasses got signatures and become detected, and that open a new static analysis bypass/obfuscation adventures, Which sometimes become so boring and time consuming with a high possibility to not get a good result.

 Personally, i use powershell a lot, and i got tired of obfuscating small scripts, so it was very important for me to find a new way to bypass AMSI in powershell ..

 ## Thought Process

-I'm sure if you have ever played with AMSI bypass before, you have noticed that copying pasting a script into a powershell terminal will bypass AMSI, even if the script itself is detected.
+I'm sure if you have ever played with AMSI bypass before, you have noticed that copying pasting a script into a powershell session will bypass AMSI, even if the script itself is detected.
-And that's because by copying and pasting a script, it's executed as separated lines, and it's very unusual to create a signature for and individual line, because that will cause alot of false positives.
+And that's because by copying and pasting a script, it's executed as separated lines, and it's very unusual to create a signature for an individual line, because that will cause alot of false positives.
 So how to get advantage of this ..? how can this be used in a real scenario?
 Maybe dividing the script into small files? let's try this ..

 ### Simple Test